Gambling Act 2005

 The existing Policy took effect in December 2012, and therefore a new Policy will need to be effective by no later than 27 December 2015.

-The Licensing Authority is therefore seeking views as to whether any amendments need to be made to the Policy.
-The only amendment considered at this statge is the removal of paragraph 1.2 which relates to Council’s Core Values, as these are currently being reviewed, and would be obsolete by the time the revised Policy is published.
+The Licensing Authority is therefore seeking views as to whether any further amendments need to be made to the Policy, in addition to the removal of paragraph 1.2 which relates to Council’s Core Values, as these are currently being reviewed, and would be obsolete by the time the revised Policy is published, and the inclusion of two new paragraphs at 1.9 and 1.10.

-Any comments should be submitted during the consultation period which began on 18 March 2015 and ends on Friday 24 April 2015.
+Any comments should be submitted before the closure of the consultation period on Friday 19 June 2015.

 The Policy may also be viewed at Epsom Town Hall, The Parade, Epsom, KT18 5BY or at libraries within the Borough during normal opening hours.